davidarchanjo/spring-certified-developer-study-guide/README.md

 * **Weaving** - is the process of linking aspects with other application types or objects to create an advised object.
 Weaving can be done at compile time, load time or runtime.
 Spring AOP performs weaving at runtime;

 ## KEY ANNOTATIONS
-[@EnableAspectJAutoProxy](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/context/annotation/EnableAspectJAutoProxy.html) - used to enable support for handling component classes marked with @Aspect.
-Must be used in a @Configuration class to take effect;
+[@EnableAspectJAutoProxy](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/context/annotation/EnableAspectJAutoProxy.html) - used on @Configuration classes to enable support for handling component classes annotated with @Aspect;

 [@Aspect](https://www.eclipse.org/aspectj/doc/next/aspectj5rt-api/org/aspectj/lang/annotation/Aspect.html) - used to mark a @Component class as an aspect declaration;

-[@Pointcut](https://www.eclipse.org/aspectj/doc/next/aspectj5rt-api/org/aspectj/lang/annotation/Pointcut.html) - used in methods to declare pointcut, which can be used by advice annotations to refer to that pointcut;
+[@Pointcut](https://www.eclipse.org/aspectj/doc/next/aspectj5rt-api/org/aspectj/lang/annotation/Pointcut.html) - used in methods to declare pointcut, which can be availed by advice annotations on refering to that pointcut;

 [@Before](https://www.eclipse.org/aspectj/doc/next/aspectj5rt-api/org/aspectj/lang/annotation/Before.html) - used to mark a method to be executed before the matching joint point;